noelmace/abstracts/src/pages/talks/fire-conference.md

 2. demonstrate each of them in the browser
 3. present concrete applications and what each brings to our users
 4. explore a global methodology to always transition smoothly

+So, are you ready for the future of the web?

 ## Requirements